middlebear/jekyll-theme-editorial/README.md

 ##### Font Awesome Icons
-The `icon` entry is the Font Awesome icon to be used, expressed as CSS class(es).
+The `icon` entry is the Font Awesome icon to be used, expressed as <abbr>CSS</abbr> class(es).
 It's likely Font Awesome already has an existing brand icon for the social media site, in which case, keep the `brands` value in this class list.
 You should always keep the `icon` class in the `icon` entry, so the resultant icon is rendered consistently.

 You can also add new entries, like for a fictitious WhatsIt App: